 Young entrepreneur April Logan helped start a business using lemon myrtle when she was 14 years old and believes it is possible to live in a regional area and be successful.

 April and her mum Fiona Walker grow lemon myrtle on their family property at Gooburrum and they're the only lemon myrtle producers in the Bundaberg Region.
-Their lemon myrtle is used in their Native Magic product to stop Queensland itch in animals, and more recently it was added to Bundaberg Brewed Drinks' latest release of the Ginger Beer and Lemon Myrtle brew.
+Their lemon myrtle is used in their Native Magic product to sooth itch's and dry skin in animals, and more recently it was added to Bundaberg Brewed Drinks' latest release of the Ginger Beer and Lemon Myrtle brew.

 April, now 17, is encouraging people who live in large cities to think about where the products they buy come from and how they can help keep small regional businesses afloat.

-April makes organic creams to sooth itching for conditions such as Queensland itch and hot spots in animals, and insect bites.
+April makes organic creams to sooth itching, rashes, dry skin and insect bites.
 She says she is constantly experimenting with the lemon myrtle to make new products including cosmetics such as lip balm.

 Success follows Buy from a Bush Business post - Taking to social media with her plight April posted on the Buy From a Bush Business Facebook page earlier this month and was blown away by the response she received.